-INFORM’s Matthew Wittemeier took the time to sit down with Jennifer Sommer, Associate Partner and Head of IT Consulting at HPC Hamburg Port Consulting, to find out how ones gets from a Doctorate in Mathematics to the maritime industry.
+INFORM’s Matthew Wittemeier took the time to sit down with Jennifer Sommer, Associate Partner and Head of IT Consulting at HPC Hamburg Port Consulting, to find out how one gets from a doctorate in mathematics to the maritime industry.

 Table of Contents

 MW: How did you get started working in maritime?

 JS: To give the answer, let me go back a bit further.
 After studying maths in university, I was offered to dive even deeper into the sciences by doing my PhD in maths.
 I decided to do it because I was passionate about the topic.
 That passion is always driving me.
 In this case, it was analyzing the behavior of stochastic networks with unstable, meaning overloaded, and unreliable nodes.
 I was eager to bring this topic forward.

 This curiosity about a topic was one part of my choice to go into maritime, but frankly speaking, an important aspect of my decision was simply a good gut feeling, which is often the case for me.
 After all the theoretical work at the university, I was looking for a new challenge in a very tangible field.
 I wanted something you can easily describe to family and friends because everyone has an image of what the port business looks like, especially when you live in a port city like Hamburg.
 There is more complexity if you look behind the curtain.
 I am still passionate about it, and I love that there is always something new that I can learn.